sho-87/rok-data/README.md

-# RoC-data
+# Rise of Civilizations data

-Data for Rise of Civilizations
+Rise of Civilizations commander pairing data